Why Does Portuguese Sound Slavic?

 Why does Portuguese sound so different from Spanish and Italian?

 Portuguese is a Romance language that is spoken by around 220 million people.
 It is the official language of Portugal, Brazil, and several other countries.
-Portuguese sounds different from Spanish and Italian because it has undergone different linguistic influences.
+Portuguese sounds slavic or different from Spanish and Italian because it has undergone different linguistic influences.

-One reason why Portuguese sounds different from Spanish and Italian is because it has been influenced by other languages, such as Arabic and German.
+One reason why Portuguese sounds slavic or different from Spanish and Italian is because it has been influenced by other languages, such as Arabic and German.
 This is evident in the fact that Portuguese has many words that are of Arabic or German origin.
 As a result, Portuguese has a unique sound that is different from the other Romance languages.

 What Makes it Seem Like Russian